-In March 2012, while attending a local church group, I heard a lady speak about an amazing dream God gave her.
+In March 2012, while attending a local church group, I heard a lady speak about heavenly gifts, blessings she received from God in the form of a dream.
 A brand new Christian, I was just beginning to grasp the enormity of God’s love for us.
 Even more exciting was the realization that He can interact with us while here on earth.
 I listened in awe.

 The speaker talked about being visited by her deceased father.
 The night of the dream, she awoke to God nudging her.
 She believed He wanted her to get up and email a friend.
 The idea seemed ludicrous.
 It was the middle of the night and she was exhausted, but she was obedient nevertheless.

 When she went back to bed and drifted off to sleep, she had an encounter with her deceased father that felt far too real to be a dream.
 In the morning, she awoke basking in the sweet memories of the night before and knew it was a gift from God for doing what He had asked.

 No fair!
 I thought.
 I want to have a dream like that, one that is directly from God, just for me, one that shows me He is really there and knows what I’m thinking and feeling.
 A couple of nights later, it happened.

 When I opened my eyes, my deceased grandmother was standing a few feet from me in the entrance to my bathroom, her head cocked slightly to one side.
 She looked radiant.
 Her jet black curly hair was set off by a bright yellow linen top and matching pants.
 Her warm smile revealed the whitest teeth I had ever seen.

 I studied her features.
 She looked just as she had when she passed in her early 60s, but she didn’t look tired or sickly.
 She looked more like the model of her younger years but with the wisdom and age of a 60-year-old woman.
 Her skin was bronze and sun-kissed, just as I remembered it.